 About a year after smicha, I was offered the opportunity to pursue a doctor of divinity.
 I mentally slapped myself and said no to Self.
 Several times.
-I am still saying no to Self, who keeps asking me about this.
+I am still saying no to Self, who occasionally asks me about this.

 Self: Are you sure?

 Self: YES, dernitall.
 Stop pestering me!!!
-Besides, all those documents are just sitting in a drawer, anyway.
-We still haven’t framed the B.A., yet, and we earned that decades ago!
+Besides, all those degrees are just sitting in a drawer anyway.
+We haven’t framed the B.A., even, and we earned that decades ago!

 Just so you know: I believe we all possess at least two selves.
 Three actually.
 (See Freud.)

 Recently Self reminded me about the doctor in divinity thing.
-I counterattacked by telling Self that we really want to learn how to play jazz rhythms on our new guitar, learn more chess openings, and take self-defense classes.
+I counterattacked by telling Self that we really want to learn how to play jazz rhythms on our new guitar and take self-defense classes.

-I am justly proud of the fact that I belong to a truly collegial and amazing department at UNCC (Religious Studies).
+I am proud of the fact that I belong to a truly collegial and amazing department at UNCC (Religious Studies).
 I teach all things Jewish, from courses on Judaism, Hebrew Bible and its component parts, to the history of European Antisemitism.
 I do the same sort of thing for ALEPH Ordination Programs, where I was ordained.

-I also serve as the rabbi for Temple Or Olam, an eclectic Jewish Renewal congregation in Concord, North Carolina (www.or-olam.org).
+I also serve as the rabbi for Temple Or Olam, an eclectic Jewish Renewal havurah in Concord, North Carolina (www.or-olam.org).
 I volunteer at our local hospital as the only Jewish chaplain for many miles.
-I am on call for the Davidson Clergy Center, should anyone feel the need for rabbinically inspired spiritual direction.

 For nigh on twenty years I have written a very friendly column for the north Neighbors section of The Charlotte Observer named “On Common Ground.”
 I’ve always been about finding just that.